Quandela/Perceval/docs/source/getting_started.rst

 * Display circuits and data (:ref:`pdisplay`), serialise them (:ref:`serialization`)
 * Define real-world noise parameters applied in the input, the linear-optics circuit and the photon detectors (:ref:`Noise Model`)
-* Simulate these experiments through :ref:`Different layers of simulations`
+* Simulate these experiments through :ref:`different layers of simulations<I. Different layers of simulations>`

   * Perfect simulations with :ref:`Simulation Back-ends`
   * Noisy and non-unitary simulations with the :ref:`Simulator` layer